 Split sample.
-A sample that has been divided into two or more portions representing the same material.
+A type of replicate sample that has been divided into two or more portions representing the same material.
 [Split samples are sometimes taken to verify the acceptability of an operator's test equipment and procedure.
 This is possible because the variability calculated from differences in split test results is comprised solely of testing variability.]

 Independent sample.
 A sample taken without regard to any other sample that may also have been taken to represent the material in question.
 [An independent sample is sometimes taken to verify an acceptance decision.
-This is possible because the data sets from independent samples, unlike those from split samples, each contain independent information reflecting all sources of variability, i.e., materials, sampling, and testing.]
+This is possible because the data sets from independent samples, unlike those from split samples, each contain independent information reflecting all sources of variability (i.e., materials, sampling, and testing).]

 Pay adjustment schedule (for quality).
 Also called price adjustment schedule or adjusted pay schedule.
 A pre-established schedule, in either tabular or equation form, for assigning pay factors associated with estimated quality levels of a given quality characteristic.
-The pay factors are usually expressed as percentages of the contractor's bid price per unit of work.
+The pay factors are usually expressed as percentages of the contractor's bid price per unit of work, but may also be given as direct dollar amounts (Table 2).

 Pay adjustment system (for quality).
 Also called price adjustment system or adjusted pay system.
 All pay adjustment schedules along with the equation or algorithm that is used to determine the overall pay factor for a submitted lot of material or construction.
-[A pay adjustment system, and each pay adjustment schedule, should yield sufficiently large pay increases/decreases to provide the contractor some incentive/disincentive for high/low quality.]
+[A pay adjustment system, and each pay adjustment schedule, should yield sufficiently large pay increases/decreases to provide the contractor sufficient incentive/disincentive for high/low quality.]